jpicchi18/Object-Oriented-Programming-2/README.md

 # Object-Oriented-Programming-2
 Course projects for the UCLA course "Introduction to Computer Science II".
-All projects were implemented using C++
+All projects were implemented in C++.

 [Macala_Board_Game_with AI_Opponent](https://github.com/jpicchi18/object_oriented_programming_2/tree/master/projects/project_3): Implement a virtual macala board game that can be played on the command line.
 Also, design a strategic AI player that uses a min-max algorithm and outcome-prediction heuristics to search a game tree and select the most advantageous play.